Laravel Development

 Handles file uploads, image conversions, and media associations.
 Business applications inevitably involve document management: invoices, contracts, photographs, certificates.
 The library handles storage abstraction (local, S3, or any Flysystem adapter), responsive image generation, and file validation.
 Building this from scratch typically introduces security vulnerabilities around file type validation and path traversal.

-Beyond the Spatie packages, the first-party Laravel ecosystem covers billing (Cashier wraps Stripe and Paddle with subscription management, invoice generation, and webhook processing), full-text search (Scout provides driver support for Algolia, Meilisearch, and database engines), and OAuth authentication (Socialite handles Google, Microsoft, GitHub, and dozens of other providers for single sign-on).
+Beyond the Spatie packages, the first-party Laravel ecosystem covers billing (Cashier wraps Stripe and Paddle with subscription management, invoice generation, and webhook processing), full-text search (Scout provides driver support for Algolia, Meilisearch, and database engines), OAuth authentication (Socialite handles Google, Microsoft, GitHub, and dozens of other providers for single sign-on), and reactive frontends.
+Livewire adds dynamic UI components without requiring a JavaScript framework, while Inertia.js bridges Laravel backends with Vue or React frontends as a single-page application without the complexity of building a separate API layer.

 Production Laravel patterns

-The gap between a Laravel tutorial and a production Laravel application is where most projects accumulate technical debt.
+The gap between a Laravel tutorial and production Laravel development is where most projects accumulate technical debt.
 Tutorial code works.
 Production code works reliably under load, remains comprehensible to future developers, and fails gracefully when things go wrong.

-These patterns come from 50+ Laravel applications built over two decades.
+These patterns come from building and maintaining Laravel applications across a wide range of projects.
 Each "avoid" entry is something we have encountered in inherited codebases and spent time fixing.

 Do

-Order::with('customer') reduces this to two queries.
-On a real-time dashboard displaying 500 records, this is the difference between a 200-millisecond page load and a 4-second one..env files, not in code.
-Hardcoded credentials in source control is a security incident waiting to happen.Avoid
+Eager load relationships to prevent N+1 queries.
+Loading 100 orders and then querying the customer for each one generates 101 database queries.
+Eager loading with Order::with('customer') reduces this to two queries.
+On a real-time dashboard displaying 500 records, this is the difference between a 200-millisecond page load and a 4-second one.

 Every framework looks capable in documentation.
-The lessons that matter come from production: from the 3am alerts, the data migrations that nearly lost records, and the architectural decisions that either saved or cost months of rework.
+The lessons that shape good Laravel development practice come from production: from the 3am alerts, the data migrations that nearly lost records, and the architectural decisions that either saved or cost months of rework.

 Start with the data model, not the interface